7k-studio/Deadalus/README.md

 # AirFoil & Lifting Objects Workbench AirFLOW

+This project is a CAD software whitch allows user to create an airfoil from scratch, or match it with reference, and to create wing out of created airfoils.
+Project consists of two modules:
+1. Airfoil designer - for airfoil operations
+2. Wing Workbench - for wing creation and modification

-This project implements a 3D OpenGL viewport embedded in a PyQt5 GUI.
+AirFLOW implements a 3D OpenGL viewport embedded in a PyQt5 GUI.
 The application allows for mouse interaction to translate, rotate, and zoom within the 3D space.
-It features a structured layout with a tree menu for navigation, a dropdown menu for basic functions, and a console widget for user interaction.
+It features a structured layout with a tree menu for navigation, a dropdown menu for basic functions, and a table widgets for user interaction.

 ## Project Structure